microsoft/STL/README.md

 4. Use the IDE's dropdown menu to choose the architecture you want to build.
 We recommend x64 for general development.
 5. Build > Build All.

-# How To Build With A Native Tools Command Prompt
+# How To Build With The Command Prompt

 1. Open a command prompt.
 2. Change directories to a location where you'd like a clone of this STL repository.